 Best Practice Advice for a great Candidate Experience

-If you are currently recruiting a role have you thought about how you will ‘court’ your candidates and make sure your job is the one they will want to accept?
+If you are currently recruiting a role have you thought about how you will make sure your job is the one candidates will want to accept?
 In today’s candidate driven job market a candidate will be weighing up you and your business to see if it’s where they want to be.

-Here are some best practice activities that automotive businesses use to ensure they create the best ‘candidate experience’, both during the interview process and leading up to a new employee joining.
+Here are some best practice activities that some of our clients use to ensure they create the best candidate experience, both during the interview process and leading up to a new employee joining.

 Before the interview….

-Be realistic about what you ask candidates to prepare – particularly for a first interivew
+- Be realistic about what you ask candidates to prepare – particularly for a first interview

 At the interview…

-Tell them about your business, its’s ambitions, developments and why it’s a great place to work
+- Tell them about your business, its ambitions, developments and why it’s a great place to work

-Show them around the building – let them see where they would work and who they would work for.
+- Show them around the building – let them see where they would work and who they would work with

 After the interview…